Track mileage automatically

 Is there an alternative to using the current IRS mileage rate?

-If you’re self-employed or a business owner, you have the option of calculating the actual costs of owning and operating your vehicle for business – this is called the actual expenses method.
-Learn more about the actual expenses method in our self-employed mileage guide.
+Suppose you’re self-employed or a business owner.
+In that case, you can calculate the actual costs of owning and operating your vehicle for business – this is called the actual expenses method.

 Charity and medical mileage rates and when to use them